 What Exactly Is A Chapter 7 Bankruptcy In Oklahoma?

 In Oklahoma, a Chapter 7 bankruptcy is a way for people to discharge certain debts.
-Chapter 7 is meant for people who don’t have the means to be able to pay their normal living expenses, house payment, car payments, food, and clothes, while being able to pay unsecured debts, credit cards, medical bills, personal loans, and possibly some taxes.
+So Chapter 7 is meant for people who don’t have the means to be able to pay their normal living expenses, house payment, car payments, food, and clothes, while being able to pay unsecured debts, like credit cards, medical bills, personal loans, and possibly some taxes.
 It allows people to discharge their obligation from paying those debts.
 At the end of the bankruptcy, they start from scratch.
 That’s why it is called a fresh start bankruptcy…Read More

 What Is The Role Of A Trustee In A Chapter 7 Bankruptcy Case?

 The trustee’s role in a Chapter 7 bankruptcy case is to review the bankruptcy filings to make sure that there are no discrepancies.
-If there are discrepancies, the trustee is responsible for assessing the situation and include supporting documentation if applicable.
+Therefore, if there are discrepancies, the trustee is responsible for assessing the situation and include supporting documentation if applicable.
 The trustee’s role is to also look for property that is not exempt.
 The trustee will be looking for property that can be taken from you, liquidated, and sold.
 The money would then be given to your creditors to help pay down some of your debt.
 A trustee is a lawyer who contracts with the court or the Department of Justice…Read More

 What Exactly Is A Chapter 13 Bankruptcy?